Voices: The Chicago Jewish Teen Foundation

 Voices: The Alumni Foundation

 Voices: The Alumni Foundation is aiming to allocate around $20,000.
 The Alumni Foundation will most likely make fewer but larger grants than Voices 101, most likely in the $6,000-$8,000 range.
 The Alumni are divided into 4 committees, each with its own RFP and set of grant guidelines.
-The committees are: Aid to Israel, Children, Human Rights, and Mental Health.
+The committees are: Aid to Israel, Children, and The Environment.

 Grantee organizations that meet the grant guidelines can absolutely apply to more than one committee for funding (including the Voices 101 Foundation), as long as it is for different projects.

 Please note that grant applications for both foundations are due by Friday, February 21st, and grant decisions will be made in May.
 If you have any questions, please contact Stephanie Goldfarb by calling 312-444-2802 or writing to email@example.com.